TomAugspurger/TomAugspurger.github.io/content/posts/gpu-accelerated-zarr.md

 1. No (large) memory allocations on the critical path.

 This applies to both host and device memory allocations.
 We'll achieve this by preallocating all the arrays we need to process the shard.
 Whether or not this should be considered cheating or not is a bit debatable and a bit workload dependent.
-I'd argue that the most advanced, performance sensitive workloads will process large amounts of data and so can preallocate a pool of buffers and reuse them across their unit of parallelization (shards in our case).
+I'd argue that the most advanced, performance-sensitive workloads will process large amounts of data and so can preallocate a pool of buffers and reuse them across their unit of parallelization (shards in our case).

+Regardless, if we're doing large memory allocations after we've started processing a shard (either host or device allocations for the final array or for intermediates) then these allocations can quickly become the bottleneck.
+Pre-allocation (and reuse across shrads) is an important optimization if it's available.

 2. Use pinned (page-locked) memory for host buffers